FAQs for teachers visiting the Sydney Courts

 What is the start time of my Law Day Out or Court Visit?

-The 8:20am start is required by the court staff to ensure that there is sufficient time for students to pass through security and be on time to meet with the judicial speaker.
+The early start is required by the court staff to ensure that there is sufficient time for students to pass through security and be on time to meet with the judicial speaker.

-If the 8:20am start for Law Day Outs is too early for your school, we suggest you book a Court Visit that is free and self-guided.
+If the start time for Law Days Out is too early for your school, we suggest you book a Court Visit that is free and self-guided.

 When will I be invoiced?